-Stormwater staff have been communicating with the Town's Race and Equity and Communications staff along with external organizations who can assist in ensuring that appropriate outreach to typically underserved residents occurs.
+Stormwater staff have been communicating with the Town's Race and Equity and Communications staff along with external organizations over the past year who can assist in ensuring that appropriate outreach to typically underserved residents occur.
+Most recently, staff have reached out to Empowerment, Inc. to seek assistance in planning for eventual program implementation and engagement with historically underrepresented residents.
 Upon the implementation of this program, efforts to connect with BIPOC and underserved residents will be ongoing.
 The goal is to foster resources and activities to overcome language barriers, cultural differences, and geographical obstacles.
 This may include targeted education and outreach, strategically located community meetings, and enlisting the assistance of external resources with common goals.